learnk8s/learnk8s.io/src/requests-limits/content.md

 flask-cache-85b94f6865-tvbg8   6m           150Mi
 ```

-Please notice that the container in the Pod does not define requests or limits for CPU or memory.
+Please notice that the container in the Pod does not define requests or limits for CPU or memory at the moment.

-You can finally access the cluster by visiting its IP address:
+You can finally access the app by visiting the cluster IP address:

 ```terminal|command=1|title=bash
 minikube ip